Neri8809/trial_repo/README.md

-# first repo for lavenfder notebooks
+# first repo for lavender notebooks
 ## HELLO
 ### THE FIRST REPO </b>